Alabama Car Accident FAQ

-Our team at the Henry Dailey Law Firm understands that this can be a complicated, confusing endeavor, especially if you’ve never been through it before.
+Our team at Henry C. Dailey, Jr., P.C. understands that this can be a complicated, confusing endeavor, especially if you’ve never been through it before.
 We want to do everything we can to clear matters up and give you the best preparation possible.
 To ensure you are well-prepared, we’ve answered a few Alabama car accident FAQs below.

 How Will You Prove My Case?

 Once you’ve enlisted the services of an attorney, you’ll likely question how he or she will prove the liability of the other driver.
 Often, pieces of evidence like the police report or photographs of the crash will be used.
 Witness statements and medical records may also help prove the negligence of the other driver in your accident.

 If you sustained property damage or injuries in your crash, you’ll likely be eager to collect compensation for what you’ve been through.
 Most often, you’ll be able to recover compensation for medical care, lost wages, loss of earning capacity, property damage costs, and pain and suffering, among other damages.
 Learn more about recovering compensation for a single-vehicle crash.

 Are There Any Statutes To Be Aware Of?

 When it comes to filing an insurance claim, it’s imperative that you do so as quickly as possible after your accident.
 Every state has a statute of limitations, and failing to adhere to this deadline could lead to your claim being denied.
 In Alabama, you must file your claim within two years of the date of your accident in order to collect compensation.
 Learn more about the claims process.